Willmott Dixon delivers improvements at Forestry England’s Delamere Forest

 - Sustainability at forefront with rooftop solar panels and ground source heat pump

 Our track-record for creating sustainable space for people to enjoy has been further enhanced by a £9m contract to improve one of the most popular forests in England.

-The company has been appointed by Forestry England to create a new wooden-framed visitor welcome hub at Delamere Forest in Cheshire, which each year welcomes over 750,000 visitors to run, walk, bike, horse ride, listen to live music or take part in a sports event.
+The company was appointed by Forestry England to create a new wooden-framed visitor welcome hub at Delamere Forest in Cheshire, which each year welcomes over 750,000 visitors to run, walk, bike, horse ride, listen to live music or take part in a sports event.

-Sustainability is a key element with solar panels, a ground source heat pump, a sustainable drainage design and rainwater harvesting all incorporated.
+Sustainability was a key element with solar panels, a ground source heat pump, a sustainable drainage design and rainwater harvesting all incorporated.

 As part of the project, Forestry England’s long-term partner, Forest Holidays, has also started to create a new cabin location so people will have the opportunity to stay overnight in a cabin in the heart of Delamere Forest.